Page cover

 Cost of Goods (ex tax)

-The cost of goods for a unit (or what is defined in your inventory carton qty if not units).
-This is used for margin calculations when the item is sold.
-You can press FILL BUY PRICE to pull the current average buy price if it is empty.
+This is the Cost of Goods for a single unit (or the quantity defined in your inventory carton if not using units), excluding tax.
+It is used to calculate profit margins when the item is sold.
+You can press to pull the current average buy price if it is empty.

 Production Date (Optional)